iltar/blog-articles/drafts/symfony-security-roles-vs-voters.md

 Some things are already in place, such as the ability to check if a user is logged in.
 Symfony comes with three different authentication levels which you can use for authorization checks in order:
  - `IS_AUTHENTICATED_ANONYMOUSLY`: Indicates that the minimal security level has to match the `anonymous: ~` option in as configured in the firewall.
 This is what I recommend to place on the root: `^/` in your access control.
+Enabling this means that every request your user will be authenticated and has an AnonymousToken to use the basic security features.
  - `IS_AUTHENTICATED_REMEMBERED`: Indicates that the `remember_me` option in the firewall should be triggered as minimal level of authentication.
+This is a feature to remember the user without actually having to log in.
+Not recommended if security for certain actions is mandatory.
  - `IS_AUTHENTICATED_FULLY`: Indicates that a full authentication has to take place in order to grant access.
-This is the option I recommend for pages you need to be logged-in if you don't use the remember me features.
+This is the option I recommend for pages you need to be logged-in if you don't use the remember me features or if you want to force the user to login manually to access the feature.

 Internally they are all voted on by the [AuthenticatedVoter][10].